 Right actions are necessary to daily living, but the principle of the blessing to follow is seldom mentioned.
 The first principle, right actions, we all understand as doctrinal, or perhaps viewed by many as acting within societal or family standards; the second, concerning the blessing, is revelatory, for we cannot be sure where the blessing really comes from or when it may arrive.

-It is good to sow that you become a blessing to others.
+Most people, if they are honest, know what the standards are, but the blessing seems no more than a whisp of the wind, not seen coming and not seen going.
+That you, yourself, may embody blessing is an unusual thought for most, yet it is a biblical standard, and which Jesus exemplified as well.
+Becoming a blessing to others refers to “you are to be a blessing.”
+Thus, it is good to sow that you become a blessing to others.
 It tempers the soul greatly and softens speech.
 Humility will sit upon thee, for where you go, blessing follows.
 Within Jesus, you often see the shadow of this blessing, not only in his acts but in his person.
 We see compassion and then mercy; we see his actions with a blessing to follow.
-That you should become the blessing demonstrates qualities that measure the Way.
+That you, in your person, should become the blessing demonstrates qualities that measure the Way.

-For those who admire the symbolic, perhaps Gen. 12.1 might read like this: “Get yourself out of your country [yourself], away from your kinsmen [closest values relative to self], and away from your father’s house [spiritual childhood], where you started to grow up, and go to the land I will show you.”
+For those who admire the symbolic, perhaps Gen. 12.1 might read like this: “Get yourself out of your country [yourself], away from your kinsmen [closest values relative to self], and away from your father’s house [spiritual childhood, where you started to grow up], and go to the land I will show you.”

 How long do we spend fulfilling the mission of Abraham?
 Our similar life mission is to arrive at the blessing, just as Abraham did.